 Keep in mind, tire specs are measured with the tire mounted on a specific rim width and under no load (not installed on a vehicle).

 Most tires on our site will provide a 'Measured Rim' spec, this is the width of the rim that the tire was mounted on when taking the spec measurements.
 The tire width will change slightly when mounted on a different rim width, generally the width will change 2/10" for every 1/2" in rim width.
-The calculated revolutions per mile will especially be different because the actual revs per mile are determined with the tire under load which makes the tire shorter, thus rotating more times than the calculated result.
-However, by selecting each tire you will see that we provide the actual revs per mile in each set of manufacturer specs.
+Actual revs per mile are physically measured with the tire under load.
+This makes the tire shorter and therefore spins more times than an unloaded tire, and makes calculating the specific revs per mile difficult.
+As a general rule revs per mile will be 3% more than the unloaded calculation, therefore we add this 3% to our calculated revs per mile.

 Our tire size visualizer is built to display the correct size profile for the tire size input.